-WDFW has also used revenues from stamps and artwork to fund cooperative habitat projects with Ducks Unlimited, Washington Waterfowl Association, Inc., Audubon Society, and many local sports groups.
+WDFW has also used revenues from stamps and artwork to fund cooperative habitat projects with Unlimited, Ducks Washington Waterfowl Association, Inc., Audubon Society, and many local sports groups.
 Funding is available for projects to benefit waterfowl production (contact (360) 902-2522).
 Development of projects to benefit other migratory birds is underway (e.g. dove projects).

 Stamps are a double investment-investing in waterfowl habitat and also in collectible stamps which appreciate significantly in value over the years.
 Past duck stamps have appreciated from 65 to 175 percent.
 Even if you purchase a stamp for hunting or your limited-edition print, buying additional stamps is a good investment-both for you and for Washington waterfowl and wetlands.
 Stamps are available in 30-stamp plate blocks, "mini-sheets", or in a variety of block configurations.
 You can buy current-year stamps through license dealers or order directly from WDFW at (360) 902-2464.
+Prints can be ordered through Steiner Prints at (800) 225-3971.